 Access control attributes of Operations (e.g. Create, Execute, etc.).

-The M2M Service Provider/administrator and owner of resources are responsible to establish access control policies that determine by whom, in what context and what operations may be performed upon those resources.
-If the request satisfies the owner's access control policy, then the access to the resource is granted.
+The M2M Service Provider/administrator and holder of resources are responsible to establish access control policies that determine by whom, in what context and what operations may be performed upon those resources.
+If the request satisfies the holder’s access control policy, then the access to the resource is granted.

 Dynamic Authorization: Dynamic Authorization encompasses: